JscLee/aptcyberrange/README.md

 grun Stitch script -gui testStrategy.txt
 ~~~

-Please refer to Google for more instructions on using ANTLR
+Please refer to Google for more instructions on using ANTLR.

 To start using Tiamat, execute the `tiamat.py` script located in the `tiamat/` directory by running `python tiamat.py`.